Antara999333/AIPI_FINAL_PROJECT/README.md

 "How does LIME facilitate the evaluation of a BERT model's transfer learning performance?"

 The goal of this project is to apply LIME to a sentiment analysis task, where a model trained on a movie review dataset is tested on a different domain — COVID-19-related tweets.
 By doing so, it investigates how well transfer learning applies across domains and why the model might succeed or fail.
+# What I LEARNED :

+1. Cross domain transfer learning sounds exciting.
+But its very important to make sure we know the credibility and source of the dataset- especially if its sentiment analysis.
+A biased dataset labeller may associate some neutral langugae with positivity or negativity and this is something the model ends up learning.

+2. During cross domain experiments, its quite easy to overlook that fact that the results from one domain may not be helpful in another domain.
+Movie reviews are often written emotionally, casually and creatively.
+People can constuct strongly negative or positive comments with seemingly neutral words, for example, by using sarcasm.
+A sarcastic movie comment might be labelled negative because it is actually negative, but it uses relatively neutral or positive words.
+This data , when used for training can cause a model to learn an incorrect relationship between words and their associated sentiment.
+And then, if this model is applied to a more serious domain, such as online discourse around Covid, it can cause information to be misrepresented.

+3. LIME is an excellent way to know whether a model is associated neutral words with positivity or negativity and this can give us a sense of the nuances of the  domain and the quality of the training dataset

 # EXAMPLES OF INTERESTING FINDINGS
 ![image](https://github.com/user-attachments/assets/06e6ac93-e536-4070-a134-965e0d20bc6f)